bmck/yf_as_dataframe/README.md

 ## Purpose

 This package provides for pulling data from Yahoo!'s unofficial API, and providing that data using using [Polars](https://github.com/ankane/ruby-polars?tab=readme-ov-file) dataframes in ruby.
-Data in those dataframes can then be easily post-processed using technical indicators provided by [Tulip](https://tulipindicators.org/) via [Tulirb's](https://www.rubydoc.info/github/ozone4real/tulirb/main/Tulirb) ruby bindings.
+Data in those dataframes can then be easily post-processed using technical indicators provided by [Tulip](https://tulipindicators.org/) via [Tulirb's](https://www.rubydoc.info/github/ozone4real/tulirb/main/Tulirb) ruby bindings, and visualized using [Vega](https://github.com/ankane/vega-ruby).

 ### Quick Start: The Ticker module